Faculty & Staff

 Ballet, Pointe, Cecchetti, Modern

-Béa Rashid is a dance educator, choreographer, and theater director.
+Béa Rashid (she/her) is a dance educator, choreographer, and theater director.
 A graduate of Northwestern University, Béa is a Diploma Fellow of the Cecchetti Council of America.
 She has choreographed and directed theatrical productions for over 30 years.
 In 1994 Béa opened Dance Center Evanston and in 1997 she founded the Evanston Dance Ensemble.
 Béa continues to direct and choreograph, often collaborating with her husband and composer, Steve Rashid.
 In the fall of 2016, Béa and Steve expanded DCE to include Studio5, a performing arts venue presenting professional dance and music events.
 Béa’s contribution to the community was recognized in 1999 with the Mayor’s Award for the Arts and in 2017 with the Chamber of Commerce Nonprofit/Public Service Award.

-Calyn Carbery, ACCA
+Calyn Carbery, ACCA (she/her)

 MANAGING DIRECTOR

-Ballet, Jazz, Cecchetti
+Primary, Ballet, Jazz, Cecchetti

 Originally from Pittsburgh, PA, Calyn settled in the Midwest after graduating from Northwestern University with a major in dance.
 She was a company member with Striding Lion Performance Group (dir.
 Annie Arnoult), with which she performed in critically acclaimed immersive dance-theater productions and lead arts education outreach programs throughout the Chicago area.
 Calyn holds her Elementary Professional Cecchetti teaching certification from the Cecchetti Council of America and serves on the Midwest Committee of C.C.A’s board as Workshop Coordinator.
 In addition to her role as Managing Director at DCE, Calyn directs the popular Dance Performance Workshop annually and teaches classes in ballet, jazz, and Cecchetti techniques.

-Kaleigh Dent
+Kaleigh Dent (she/her)

 Chicago artist, Pollux Buerger, studied dance at Columbia College of Chicago (BFA ’17).
 Since graduating he’s had the opportunities to travel to New York, Texas, Germany, and Vera Cruz as well as dance at Chicago venues such as The Ravinia, Adler Planetarium, The Auditorium Theater, Museum of Contemporary Art and more.
 After graduating College he performed with Same Planet Performance Project, The PieceMakers/The PuzzleLeague, and Zinforma.
-In 2018 Jacob joined Hedwig Dances and Concert Dance Inc while joining admin staff at Dance Center Evanston.
+In 2018 Pollux joined Hedwig Dances and Concert Dance Inc while joining admin staff at Dance Center Evanston.
 In addition to performing he’s taught dance classes, masterclasses, and workshops through Chicago Suburbs and was a teacher’s assistant at Columbia and choreographic assistant to Fred Darsow at the University of Texas Rio Grande Valley.
 “It’s been a privilege to see the students grow from behind the desk and I’m thrilled to step into the classroom and be a part of that growth!”

 Tim Tsang in a studio at Dance Center Evanston

-Laura Brand
+Laura Brand (she/her)

 Ballet, Pointe